ozguryazilimas/wp-postane/wp-missed-schedule/readme.txt

 This plugin is designed, on fact, for heavy use of scheduled future posts and rss grabbing, as feedWordPress or wp-o-matic, but also work well with a simple WordPress blog or for use as a cms.

 The plugin code was totally rewrited for maximum compatibility with w3 total cache and others caching plugins, jetpack and others social publishing plugins, transparency and interference free with others scheduled cron jobs at scale.
-The configuration is Automattic! and not need other actions from the administrator except activate, deactivate or delete it.
+The configuration is Automatic! and not need other actions from the administrator except activate, deactivate or delete it.
 Is full compatible with WordPress versions from 2.1+ to 4.3+ add preemptive support for coming soon 4.4-alpha future (trunk) 2015 releases.
 Is ready to single, network multisite installations, and old WPMU 2.5+ to 2.9+ (latest is 2.9.2) multi users.
 Run on shared, dedicated, cloud and vps hosting, with high and low resources.
 `
 Failed run when a good post goes to future.